This little appetizer of Spicy Fried Baby Octopus incorporates chili, cumin, and a little thyme into the coating for a great flavor boost.

-This little appetizer dish of Spicy Fried Baby Octopus incorporates chili, cumin, and a little thyme into the deep-fry coating of cornstarch.
+This little appetizer dish of Spicy Fried Baby Octopus incorporates a spicy blend of chili, cumin, and a little thyme into the deep-fry coating of cornstarch.
 When jazzed up this way, the tender morsels require no additional condiments at the table other than just a wee squeeze of lemon.

 The little guys seen here are about 4 inches (12cm) in length and just small enough where they can be cooked and eaten in one bite as long as you cut away the mantles and just use the tentacle portions (the ‘mantles’ are the bits that look like the ‘head’ in the above picture and, once removed, can be used in other recipes).